Pearson-Higher-Ed/component-archetype/README.contribute.md

 This archetype includes a working example component that puts the above to use.

-## Cross-browser Compatibility

-Inform the consumers of this component in [README.usage.md](README.usage.md) of any necessary polyfills and how to use [Polyfill.io](https://cdn.polyfill.io/v2/docs/examples) to construct requests for specific browser features.

 ## Continuous Integration

 For Origami's SaaS-based continuous integration, PDA must enable a web hook.